-[Editorial note: The typical protection criteria C/(N+I) could be similar for protection criteria for non-GSO systems operating below 1 GHz are given in Recommendation ITU-R М.1184.]
+Recommendation ITU-R М.1184 provides information on non-GSO systems operating below 1 GHz, including associated required C/(N+I) thresholds.
+However, the systems described in Recommendation ITU-R М.1184 do not take into account the advanced coding, forward error correcting and spread spectrum techniques utilized by the VDES.

-[Waveform 1 uses a combination of spread spectrum, low bitrate and powerful forward error correction (FEC) to create a waveform with high robustness against interference.
-VDES, as defined in Recommendation ITU-R M.2092-0, implements FEC as specified by [ETSI EN 302 583 (V1.2.1) – Digital Video Broadcasting (DVB); Framing Structure, channel coding and modulation for Satellite Services to Handheld devices (SH) below 3 GHz] and used in the DVB-SH standard, as well as adaptive coding and modulation (ACM) and automatic repeat request (ARQ).
+Waveform 1 uses a combination of spread spectrum, low bitrate and powerful forward error correction (FEC) to create a waveform with high robustness against interference.
+VDES, as defined in Recommendation ITU-R M.2092-0, implements FEC as specified by ETSI EN 302 583 (V1.2.1) – Digital Video Broadcasting (DVB); Framing Structure, channel coding and modulation for Satellite Services to Handheld devices (SH) below 3 GHz and used in the DVB-SH standard, as well as adaptive coding and modulation (ACM) and automatic repeat request (ARQ).

 The use of spread spectrum techniques is considered in Recommendation ITU-R SM.1055.
 Specifically, it defines the Processing Gain (PG) as the ratio between the output wanted signal-to-interference ratio and the input wanted signal-to-interference ratio.
 For a Direct Sequence (DS) spread spectrum signal, as used in waveform 1, this corresponds to the ratio between the spread spectrum chip rate and the symbol rate.
 Recommendation ITU-R SM.1055 also clearly states that from the point of the output power ratios, a DS spread spectrum signal overcomes interference to the same degree that it overcomes noise.